McHarold404/DBMS_GYMS/README.md

   b.
 A function to partially search for food items in a given diet plan.

  5. Analysis Reports:\
   a.
-Trainer Analysis: Analysis performance of all members under a particular trainer based on their          &nbsp;BMI.\
+Trainer Analysis: Analysis performance of all members under a particular trainer based
+      &nbsp;ontheir BMI.\
   b.
-Branch Analysis: Analysis performance of a particular branch of a gym on metrics- working                &nbsp;members, average BMI of members, number of trainers.
+Branch Analysis: Analysis performance of a particular branch of a gym on metrics-&nbsp;working          members, average BMI of members, number of trainers.

  6. CRUD Operations:\
    a.
 Add/Create new entries of members, employees, dietplans, gym equipment, branches.\